CER Certificate (PHONE): Comparative Effectiveness Research in Decision-making AMCP Members

 Credit Hours: 19.0 | Fee: $595.00

-The certificate program guides learners in the application of the research methods and tools to assess current questions in real-world settings.
-Five online modules and one synchronous teleconference meeting will improve learner analytical skills through the peer critique of case presentations.
-The Knowledge Enterprise's robust, interactive, online learning environment is designed for hands-on practice using case studies.
+This certificate program guides learners in the application of the research methods and tools to assess current questions in real-world settings.
+Five online modules and one synchronous teleconference workshop will improve learner analytical skills through the peer critique of case presentations.
+Our robust, interactive, online learning environment is designed for hands-on practice using case studies.

 Different Meeting Format.